Qumulo/docs/administrator-guide/qumulo-core/openmetrics-api-specification.md

           <li><a href="#metric-label-path"><code>path</code></a></li>
         </ul>
       </td>
-      <td>Number of file system objects in the cluster, by object type</td>
+      <td>The number of file system objects on the cluster, sorted by object type</td>
     </tr>
     <tr>
       <td><code>qumulo_fs_directory_used_bytes</code></td>